 In the 1950s and ’60s, there was a great deal of interest in the use of psychedelic drugs to treat psychiatric problems; however, the use of magic mushrooms became part of the hippie drug culture, and they were classified as an illegal drug with no medical value in the ’70s.
 Research involving them stopped dead.

-Similar results are being reported from studies in Europe, and there’s a resurgence of interest in this area of pharmacology, with psilocybin also being studied in the treatment of addiction.
+While psilocybin is still illegal in Canada, similar results have been reported from studies in Europe, and there’s a resurgence of interest in this area of pharmacology, with psilocybin also being studied in the treatment of addiction.